evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

 This is a dissection of [Russell Goldenberg's scrollama sticky-side example](https://russellsamora.github.io/scrollama/sticky-side/), which is also on [github](https://github.com/russellsamora/scrollama).

 Russell Goldenberg made **scrollama** to use [the intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in favor of scroll events, with excellent results.
+As stated in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), the API:

-> As stated in [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), the API '*... observes changes in the intersection of target elements with an ancestor element or with a top-level document's viewport*'.
+>  '... observes changes in the intersection of target elements with an ancestor element or with a top-level document's viewport'.

 # The code

-The first action was to instatiate all the libraries used in the example:
+The first that the original author of the demo did was to instatiate all the libraries used in the example:

 #### **D3.js**